 The global view is most easily accessed via the Tactical Overview and Views.
 In the tactical overview each number is clickable and takes you to a global view that individually lists the hosts or services counted in each case.

 In the Views element all global views are accessible – grouped according to theme.
 In addition you will find a few entries that aren’t actually Views – such as for example, the Dashboards, which are sorted under the Overview theme.
 Dashboards can however contain views.

 From a global view, with a further step you can access the details for a particular host or service.
 On the one hand, the names of hosts and services and the individual cells in other columns are clickable for more detailed views:

 On the other hand, at the top of views that relate to a specific host or service you can find a row of buttons that can be opened with .
 These buttons then open further views with the same context – meaning those from the same host or service.

-Another way to the detailed view is via the search element in the sidebar:
+Another way to the detailed view is via the quicksearch snapin in the sidebar:

 Which view you receive will depend on the result of the search.
-If the search identifies a host explicitly, you will reach this host’s Services of host ... page directly.
+If the search identifies a host explicitly, you will reach this host's Services of host ... page directly.
 There you will again find the buttons for the other views of this same host.
-Especially practical – a click on the host’s name takes you a detailed view of the host’s availability:
+A click on the host's name takes you to the view Status of Host.

 2. Using views